+We will explain in this article how the fact to outsource data annotation to a specialized company is critical for healthcare industry.
 The world is an unforgiving place.
-One has to keep running in order to stay in the same place; at least in relative terms.
+One has to keep running in order to stay in the same place, at least in relative terms.
 Everyone else in running, hence so should you.

 It applies to healthcare as well.
 Patient expectations of treatment and care are rising, while expecting to pay less for the same, as treatments become mainstream and acquire volumes.